Vanishing lines in chromatic homotopy theory: Vanishing in the Tate spectral sequence

 In order to prove ~\cref{theorem:TateVanishing}, we will first prove the following lemmas:

-\begin{lem} Let $G$ be a finite group and $H \subset G$ a $p$-Sylow subgroup.
-For a $p$-local $G$-spectrum $X$, if the $RO(H)$-graded Tate spectral sequence of $X$ vanish after the $E_r$-page, then the $RO(G)$-graded homotopy fixed point spectral sequence of $X$ will also vanish after the $E_r$-page. \end{lem} \begin{proof} The restriction and transfer maps induce the following maps of spectral sequences:
+\begin{lem} Let $K$ be a finite group and $H \subset K$ a $2$-Sylow subgroup.
+For a $2$-local $K$-spectrum $X$, if all the classes in the $RO(H)$-graded Tate spectral sequence for $X$ vanish after the $\E_r$-page, then all the classes in the $RO(K)$-graded homotopy fixed point spectral sequence for $X$ will also vanish after the $\E_r$-page. \end{lem} \begin{proof} The restriction and transfer maps induce the following maps of spectral sequences: